 - Naproxen oral 250–500mg twice daily after food

 NSAIDs are associated with risk of significant toxicity.
-Brief cautions and contraindications which should be noted (see NHSGGC oral non-steroidal anti-inflammatory guidelines for further prescribing notes) include:
+Brief cautions and contraindications which should be noted (see the GGC Oral Non-Steroidal Anti-Inflammatory Guideline for further prescribing notes) include:

 - Assess each patient's individual risk factors, including any history of cardiovascular and gastrointestinal (GI) illness before prescribing.
 Avoid or minimise use of NSAIDs in patients with ischaemic heart disease and hypertension.